ohsusanna93/NLP_analysis/README.md

 # Observations

-First, we import the data and look through the dataset and make observations of what to change in the dataset to build a good model.
+First, the data is imported and explored looking at the different columns and rows.
+What type of data is present and how to manipulate the data for some insight.

 One of the first observations we see is that the column names are very long and make it more difficult to recall and work with.
 Therefore, they were modified and renamed to tweets, product, and emotion as shown below.